-position (at the indentation where the old clamp was).
-If there is a trace of tube bulging left on the old rubber hose, align direction of the arrow, tightening rubber hose equally all
+If old rubber hose is re-used, install hose clamp in its original position (at the indentation where the old clamp was).
+If there is a trace of tube bulging left on the old rubber hose, align

-After installing leaf spring clamps, apply force to them in the
+After installing leaf spring clamps, apply force to them in the direction of the arrow, tightening rubber hose equally all around.